tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

    - When a `return_routability_check` message of type `path_drop` was received, the initiator MUST perform a return routability check on the observed new address, as described in {{regular}}.
-1. If T expires, or the address confirmation fails, the peer address binding is not updated.
+1. If T expires the peer address binding is not updated.
 In this case, the initiator MUST perform a return routability check on the observed new address, as described in {{regular}}.

-After the path validation procedure is completed, any pending send operation is resumed to the bound peer address.

-{{path-challenge-reqs}} and {{path-response-reqs}} list the requirements for the initiator and responder roles, broken down per protocol phase.

 ## Path Challenge Requirements {#path-challenge-reqs}